 South Dakota makes payroll easy for businesses by generally following federal guidelines.
 However, attempting to calculate South Dakota payroll taxes by hand could result in costly errors.
 Here are the basic steps you should follow to run payroll in South Dakota.

-Step 2: Register your business with the State of South Dakota.
-If your business is new, you need to register on the South Dakota Secretary of State’s website.
+If your business is new, you must register on the South Dakota Secretary of State’s website.
 Any company that pays employees in South Dakota must also register with the South Dakota Department of Revenue.

-Step 3: Create your payroll process.
 Determining how and when you pay employees and tax agencies is crucial to creating a standard payroll process.
-You’ll also need to determine how you’ll collect employee payroll forms and documents you need for your records.
-You can opt to process payroll by hand (not recommended), set up an Excel payroll template, or sign up for a payroll service to help you handle your South Dakota payroll.
+You must also determine how you’ll collect employee payroll forms and documents you need for your records.
+You can opt to process payroll by hand (not recommended), set up an Excel payroll template (learn how to handle payroll via Excel), or sign up for a payroll service (use one of our recommended payroll services) to help you handle your South Dakota payroll.

-Step 4: Collect employee payroll forms.
-Every company that hires employees in South Dakota must collect certain forms during the onboarding process.
+Every company that hires employees in South Dakota must collect certain payroll forms during the onboarding process, such as the I-9 form and W-4 form.
 Each employee must complete I-9 verification within their first three days on the job.
-New employees must also have a completed W-4 on file.
+South Dakota has no state W-4 form.

-Step 5: Collect, review, and approve time sheets.
 You must collect and approve time sheets before submitting payroll.
-You can use paper time sheets, but we recommend time tracking software that can save you time and ensure the accuracy of reported hours.
+We recommend using software to do this (check our best time tracking software guide for options), as it can save you time and ensure the accuracy of reported hours.
+Otherwise, you can also use paper time sheets—we have free time sheet templates you can download.

-Step 6: Calculate employee gross pay and taxes.
-You’ll need to compute each employee’s total pay, deductions, tax withholdings, etc. You’ll also owe employer taxes that will need to be remitted to the federal government.
+You must compute each employee’s total pay, deductions, tax withholdings, etc. You’ll also owe employer taxes that must be remitted to the federal government.
 Learn more about how to calculate payroll if you need help.

-Step 7: Pay employee wages, benefits, and taxes.
 Most companies today pay all employees through direct deposit, but cash and paper checks are also options.
-South Dakota has a minimum wage of $10.80 per hour, higher than the federal minimum wage of $7.25 per hour.
+South Dakota has a minimum wage of $11.50 per hour (as of January 1, 2025), higher than the federal minimum wage of $7.25 per hour.

-Step 8: File payroll taxes with the federal and state government.
-All South Dakota state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the South Dakota Department of Revenue website.
+All South Dakota state taxes must be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the South Dakota Department of Revenue website.

 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules: